The page navigation is complete. You may now navigate the page content as you wish.

 Don’t

-Don't exceed more than three fields in a horizontal set.
-In most scenarios it's best to limit the number of columns in a form or section to two.
+Don't exceed more than three fields in a field group.
+In most scenarios, it's best to limit the number of columns in a form or section to two.

 Three field maximum in a set